Galen Center: History

 The architectural firm behind the design of the Galen Center is HNTB.
 Construction officially began on October 31, 2004, with a groundbreaking ceremony including Los Angeles City Council members Bernard Parks and Jan Perry along with Helene and Louis Galen, longtime USC fans for whom the facility is named.

 The first event, a women's volleyball game between USC and Stanford, took place on October 12, 2006.
 The first concert at the center was October 21, 2006 and featured Al Green.
-The first men's basketball was held on November 16 against the University of South Carolina.
+The first men's basketball game was held on November 16 against the University of South Carolina.
 The first sellout crowd was the men's basketball game against the UCLA Bruins on January 12, 2007, with an attendance of 9,682.
-The highest attendance in the first year was for the Cal Bears men's basketball game on February 24, 2007 at 10,027.
+The highest attendance in the first year was for the Cal Bears men's basketball game on February 24, 2007, at 10,027.

 On January 31, 2008, the USC men's basketball game against the Arizona Wildcats set the arena's attendance record with crowd of 10,258 in attendance.

 On May 10, 2014, the arena hosted a heavyweight title boxing fight between Chris Arreola and Bermane Stiverne for the vacant World Boxing Council Heavyweight Title.
 Stiverne won the title after a sixth-round knockout of Arreola, becoming the first Haitian-born boxer to win a world heavyweight championship, as well as the first out of the province of Quebec, to win the WBC world heavyweight championship.